Gear & Tactics

 Scenario 1: Executing in Cold Water Fishing Conditions

 When water temperatures dip below 50 degrees, bass metabolism plummets.
-They suspend, group up tight, and their strike zone shrinks from feet to literally inches.
+As In-Fisherman field editor and Hall of Famer Matt Straw documented across decades of field research, cold-water bass condense into the warmest available temperature bands — typically 37–39°F zones — and their strike zone shrinks from feet to literally inches.
 To trigger strikes under these conditions, follow this structured process:

 1. Downsize and suspend: Tie on a jerkbait or a hair jig.
 Cast past your target structure—a steep bluff wall or a sharp main-lake point.